microsoft/Dynamics-365-FastTrack-FSCM-Telemetry-Samples/DeveloperSamples/TelemetrySamplesV2/README.md

 When you use "addRuntimeProperty" and use the same Key as a base property or a runtime property it will overwrite and update the values

+## Contributing

+We welcome contributions to this project.
+To contribute:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Make your changes and commit them.
+4. Push your changes to your fork.
+5. Open a pull request to the main repository.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](../LICENSE) file for more details.